stemount/canopy-apidocs/README.md

 - `SAVINGS`

-- `LANDLORD REFERENCE` - optional, only if requested;
+- `LANDLORD REFERENCE` - optional, only if FULL SCREENING requested;

-- `EMPLOYER REFERENCE` - optional, only if requested;
+- `EMPLOYER REFERENCE` - optional, only if FULL SCREENING requested;

 ### Unregister Webhook